schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		.. code-block:: python

-			# remove your function to the hook
+			# remove your function from the hook
 			Glyphs.removeCallback(drawGlyphIntoBackground)